Julien Labrousse: Elysée Montmartre

 The Élysée-Montmartre is a Parisian performance hall located on Boulevard Marguerite-de-Rochechouart.
 Inaugurated in 1807, it has a capacity of 1,380 people.
 In 1988, the Élysée-Montmartre was classified as a historical monument.
 Elysée Montmartre is one of the most famous concert venues in Paris where many notable artists performed including, David Bowie, Daft Punk, Björk, Red Hot Chili Peppers, Wu-Tang Clan, Public Enemy and Cyndi Lauper.

 On March 22, 2011, around 8 a.m., an electrical fire broke out at the Élysée-Montmartre.
 It took nearly four hours to bring the fire under control, leading to the closure of the building after the metal structure of the building was damaged.

 In 2014, the Élysée-Montmartre was purchased by Julien Labrousse and his partner Abel Nahmias.
 They have begun the renovation works and the reopening was scheduled for 2016.
 The Élysée-Montmartre reopened on September 15, 2016, after five years of closure and two and a half years of work.
 The reopening featured a concert by Matthieu Chedid.

 Palacio do Grilo

 Palacio do Grilo was built in the 18th century and predominantly Neoclassic style punctuated by baroque expressions and motifs and was classified as a Public Interest Monument in 2011.

 In 2018, Labrousse purchased the Palacio do Grilo and transformed it into a performance theatre, with a restaurant set to open on 20 June 2022.
-In 2022, Labrousse contributed to the architecture and furniture design of the palace, and in 2023, the project was awarded the Prix Versailles prize.
+In 2022, Labrousse contributed to the architecture and furniture design of the palace, and in 2023, the project was awarded the Prix Versailles.